Addiction Recovery Management Services Unit

 | Behavioral Health Coordinator

-The Addiction Recovery Management Services Unit (ARMSU) offers comprehensive training, clinical supervision, and education to IDOC staff, vendors, and personnel from local and state agencies.
-ARMSU is also responsible for monitoring all substance use programs within the Department, providing oversight for the development of additional substance use treatment programs, and serving as the liaison between other community and state agencies.
+The Addiction Recovery Management Services Unit (ARMSU) provides extensive training, clinical supervision, and education to IDOC staff, vendors, and other local and state agency staff.
+In addition, the ARMSU is responsible for monitoring all substance use programs within the Department, providing oversight for additional substance use treatment program development, and serves as the liaison between other community and state agencies.

-The ARMSU's mission is to formulate consistent guidelines for the development and implementation of addiction recovery management programs and the continuum of care within the Department; to coordinate the screening, assessment, and referral of individuals in custody needing and/or requesting addiction recovery services; to monitor the care and standards of substance use treatment provided to individuals in custody; to serve as a resource for the agency and provide consultative services and training to agency staff and community providers around addiction issues.
+The mission of the ARMSU is to formulate consistent guidelines for the development and implementation of addiction recovery management programs and the continuum of care within the Department; to coordinate the screening, assessment, and referral of individuals in custody needing and/or requesting addiction recovery services; to monitor the care and standards of substance use treatment provided to individuals in custody; to serve as a resource for the Agency and provide consultative services and training to agency staff and community providers around addiction issues.

-ARMSU facilitates Certified Alcohol and Drug Counselor (CADC) training sessions for staff in the CADC process, IDOC-certified staff, and vendor staff, as well as continuing education units in need of training.
-Those attending in staff positions include Parole Agents, Parole Supervisors, Clinical Services Supervisors, Correctional Casework Supervisors, Counselors, Correctional Assessment Specialists, Mental Health Professionals, and substance abuse counselors.
+The ARMSU facilitates training sessions for staff currently in the CADC process and IDOC and/or vendor staff in need of training and continuing education units.
+Staff attending these trainings include Parole Agents, Parole Supervisors, Clinical Services Supervisors, Correctional Casework Supervisors, Correctional Counselors, Corrections Assessment Specialists, Mental Health Professionals, and substance abuse counselors.
+Training topics include:

 - Documentation and Record Keeping